Visit Winona’s Short List: Top 5 Paddling Spots

 Rob Brault is an English professor at Winona State University, but around town he is widely known as an expert paddler and canoe builder.
 Rob first hit the water in a canoe at 8 years old, but it was his first trip to the Boundary Waters with a biology class that solidified his love of paddling.
 He built his first canoe, Vingilot, in 1987, and has since built others.
 Rob has also led multi-day paddling excursions with students and community members.
 We asked Rob where he’d suggest visitors hit the water around Winona.
 These 5 places made his Visit Winona Short List!

-1. Lake Park Lodge
+1. Lake Lodge Recreation Center

 2. Prairie Island Campground